introlab/ros_for_ios/README.md

 How to build the Robot Operating System for the iOS platform.

-First of all, you need to be on a MacOSX system with the Xcode and the iOS tool chain installed.
+First of all, you need to be on a MacOSX system with the Xcode and the iOS toolchain installed.
 You also need to have the command line tools installed (svn, git ... see Xcode options).
 The automated script will build all the necessary libraries for you :